Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Swarm Of Scarabs.md

     \ without needing to make an ability check."
   "name": "Spider Climb"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 0 ft., one target\
+- "desc": "Melee Weapon Attack: dice: d20+4 (+4) to hit, reach 0 ft., one target\
     \ in the swarm's space.
-Hit: dice: 4d6|avg (4d6) piercing damage, or dice:\
+Hit: dice:4d6|text(14) (4d6) piercing damage, or\
-    \ 2d6|avg (2d6) piercing damage if the swarm has half of its hit points or\
+    \ dice:2d6|text(7) (2d6) piercing damage if the swarm has half of its hit\
-    \ fewer.
-If the target is a creature, scarabs burrow into its body, and the creature\
+    \ points or fewer.
+If the target is a creature, scarabs burrow into its body,\
-    \ takes dice: 1d6|avg (1d6) piercing damage at the start of each of its turns.\
+    \ and the creature takes dice:1d6|text(3) (1d6) piercing damage at the start\
-    \ Any creature can use an action to kill or remove the scarabs with fire or a\
+    \ of each of its turns.
+Any creature can use an action to kill or remove the scarabs\
-    \ weapon that deals piercing damage, causing 1 damage of the appropriate type\
+    \ with fire or a weapon that deals piercing damage, causing 1 damage of the appropriate\
-    \ to the target.
-A creature reduced to 0 hit points by the swarm's piercing damage\
+    \ type to the target.
+A creature reduced to 0 hit points by the swarm's piercing\
-    \ dies."
+    \ damage dies."
   "name": "Ravenous Bites"
 "source":
 - "VRGR"